 The Property Assessed Clean Energy (PACE) program is available to numerous entities in Minnesota, including commercial buildings, farms, nonprofit organizations, and investor-owned multi-family properties.
 The PACE program helps make solar loans more available and affordable, which helps drive the rate of solar conversions across the state.
 The program assists with acquiring solar energy systems, various HVAC systems, energy-efficient equipment, and much more.

-The program is available through MinnPACE, and as of now, the state allows PACE loans for commercial and nonprofit customers.
+The program is available through MinnPACE, and the state now allows PACE loans for commercial and nonprofit customers.
 However, the residential side of things is still in progress, so many residents are ineligible for this program.

 Agricultural producers throughout the U.S. can take advantage of the Department of Agriculture’s Rural Energy for America Program (REAP).
 This program offers assistance during the switch to renewable energy, helping with loans for clean energy systems, including solar.

-To start, Minnesota businesses must provide their contact information to the USDA to begin the application process.
+Minnesota businesses must provide their contact information to the USDA to begin the application process.

 Solar energy systems no longer feature a massive financial hurdle that bars residents from pursuing renewable energy.
 Minnesota residents have access to multiple state-level rebates and incentives to slash the cost of their new solar energy system.
 Combined with the ITC, solar is becoming more financially viable for homeowners throughout the state.